allenai/ai2thor/README.md

   - Added custom `ThrowObject` in order to use a relative directional vector to throw object towards.
   - Changed 'CheckIfAgentCanMove' to take a reference to a directionMagnitude instead of a copy parameter, so if distance to object is greater than zero, we can move a partial distance in 'moveInDirection' by adjusting the Vector3
   - If `PushObject` or `PullObject` is called on a held object, `ThrowObject` will be called instead of throwing an error.
+  - Manually update ReceptacleObjects if needed in `PickupObject`.
 - `ImageSynthesis/ImageSynthesis`:
   - Added a null check in `OnSceneChange`
   - Changed to always use the `Hidden/Depth` Shader